 Denver Public Health Grand Rounds

-Each quarter Denver Public Health holds a grand rounds lecture on a different public health topic for its employees, staff, partners and colleagues.
+About three times a year, Denver Public Health holds a grand rounds lecture on a different public health topic for its employees, staff, partners and colleagues.
 Past topics have included sexual health, the results accountability framework, access to care/care coordination, digital and social media's role in public health, and creating a culture of health in America.

 Slides from the June 2016 Grand Rounds: Health Equity Lecture Now Available